todiez/todiez/README.md

 ## Support

-Feel free to contact me on tobias@diez.guru
+You are welcome to contact me via tobias@diez.guru